 We have satisfied the choosiest of eaters and gladly accommodate most special dietary requests including vegetarian, anaphylactic food allergies, lactose intolerance, celiac disease and kosher style.
 We welcome discussing your individual requirements with you and have extensive personal experience in this area.
 International travel may present more challenges than domestic locations and we are happy to review your personal needs and help you select an appropriate itinerary.

-Your central location makes it a short walk to all classes, activities and meals within Florence.
-On day and weekend excursions, you’ll ride in a chartered deluxe, air-conditioned motor coach with a professional driver or on occasion with our staff on public transportation.
+Your central location makes it a short walk or commute by local bus to all classes, activities and meals within Florence.
+On day and weekend excursions, as well as for the grand finale week in the Amalfi Coast and Rome, you’ll ride in a chartered deluxe, air-conditioned motor coach with a professional driver or on occasion with our staff on public transportation.

 While you’re out having the summer of your life, your parents should feel like they are in on the action as well.
 We post updates to our blog and Facebook page and e-mail photos approximately once a week so those at home can be in on the fun.
 Parents also have access to our dedicated office Program Monitors 24/7 for any questions and/or concerns.
 We’re as in touch as any program operator could possibly be via smartphones with e-mail and text.
 The goal is uncompromising safety and peace of mind, day after day, hour by hour, minute by minute.
 Participants may bring their personal cell phones.